elixir-europe/rdmkit/pages/your_domain/human_data.md

 When you do research on data derived from human individuals, there are some extra aspects that you need to consider during the data life cycle.
 Note that much of the topics discussed on this page will refer to the EU General Data Protection Regulation (GDPR) as it is a central piece of legislation that affects basically all research done on human subjects in EU and on individuals residing in the EU.
 Much of the information on this page is of a general nature when it comes to working with human data, an additional focus is on human genomic data and the sharing of such information for research purposes.

-## Taking ethical and legal implications into consideration for Planning and Collection
+## Planning for, and Collection of, human research data

 ### Description